Local resolver

 Installation of a new local resolver

-You can watch step-by-step video guide about the installation procedure here. <https://docs.whalebone.io/en/latest/video_guides.html#on-premise-resolver-deployment>
+You can watch step-by-step video guide about the installation procedure here.

 In menu Resolvers press the button Create new.
 Choose a name (identifier) for your new resolver.
 The input is purely informative and won’t affect the functionality.
-Once you’ve entered the name, click Add resolver button After clicking the button an informative window will pop up with list of supported platforms and the one-line command for the installation.
+Once you’ve entered the name, click Add resolver button.
+After clicking the button an informative window will pop up with list of supported platforms and the one-line command for the installation.
 Copy the command and run on the machine dedicated for the local resolver.
-The command will run the installation script and will pass the one time token used for the resolver activation (the same command can not be used repeatedly).
+The command will run the installation script and will pass the one time token used for the resolver activation (the same command can’t be used repeatedly).

 Once the command is run the operating system is being checked and requirements installed.
-Script will inform you about the progress and it creates a detailed log named wb_install.log
+Script will inform you about the progress and it creates a detailed log named wb_install.log in current directory.
+Successful run of the installation script is ended with the notification `Final tuning of the OS` with value [ OK ].
+Right after the installation also the initialization takes place and it could take several minutes before the resolver starts the services.

 Warning